-The major U.S. carriers (e.g., AT&T, T-Mobile/Sprint, etc.) are requiring that brands and campaigns (i.e., message samples) be registered in an effort to reduce spam and possibly increase throughput.
+The major U.S. carriers (e.g., AT&T, T-Mobile, Verizon, etc.) are requiring that brands and campaigns (i.e., message samples) be registered in an effort to reduce spam and possibly increase throughput.

 The Campaign Registry is the independent agency these major carriers have contracted as their reputation authority of business messaging on 10dlc.

 Red Oxygen will help register your account and advise on how to stay compliant.

 As of September 2023 Microsoft 365 will not be supporting COM add-ins on the newest version Outlook, meaning the current Red Oxygen Office SMS solution will not work with the update, or any other COM add-in you’re currently using.

 But have no fear, while Red Oxygen puts the final touches on our new software solution you can continue using Office SMS on the classic version of Microsoft 365’s Outlook application (don’t toggle to the new version) or the Office 2007- 2021 applications.